-Public transport in Botswana
+Public Transport in Botswana

 Botswana’s traffic police are active on the highways and often set up radar speed traps after villages and vet fences.
 Don’t be tempted to accelerate back to highway speeds until you see the appropriate signage.

-Away from the highways, the road conditions deteriorate rapidly.
-There’s not much in the way of secondary roads and you can go from tarmac to thick sand in a few hundred metres.
-Particularly sandy sections include the access roads around Mabuasehube Game Reserve and the Kgalagadi, the Xade Gate road into the Central Kalahari, the main entrance road into Nxai Pan National Park, the road north of Maun to Moremi, and pretty much everything from the Savuti region to the Chobe River.
+Away from the highways, road conditions deteriorate rapidly.
+There’s not much in the way of secondary roads, and you can go from tarmac to thick sand in a few hundred meters.
+Especially sandy sections include the access roads around Mabuasehube Game Reserve and the Kgalagadi, the Xade Gate road into the Central Kalahari, the main entrance road into Nxai Pan National Park, the road north of Maun to Moremi, and pretty much everything from the Savuti region to the Chobe River.

 An unusual route, and perhaps the sandiest of all, is the north-south track between Khutse Game Reserve and the Central Kalahari.
 It’s about 230km/142mi of deep sand from Khutse to Xade Gate and shouldn’t be attempted lightly.